diogopmonteiro/wm/README.md

 * Major code refactoring to add a more permanent structure to the code.
 * Implement test-first development.
 * Write complete documentation.
-* Tweak the implemented algorithms to erase some of the restrictions we have currently.
+* Tweak the implemented algorithms to erase some of the restrictions that we currently have.
 * Develop an user interface.